More than Human, 2025

 Collaborators Kellenberger-White - graphic design, setWorks - build

-Msoma Architects have designed the More-than-Human exhibition at the Design Museum, a landmark showcase exploring the evolving relationship between humans, non-human species, and the environment through design.
-Our involvement centred on the conceptualisation and design of the exhibition space, drawing deeply on themes inspired by Donna Haraway’s Chthulucene and the intelligence of animal and indigenous architectures.
+An exhibition showcasing the evolving relationship between humans, non-human species, and the environment through design.
+Our involvement centred on the conceptualisation and 3D design, drawing on themes inspired by Donna Haraway’s Chthulucene and the intelligence of animal and indigenous architectures.

-Our design sought to embody the tension between the ‘more-than-human’ world and the modern, human-centric vision of the built environment.
+Our design embodies the tension between the ‘more-than-human’ world and the modern, human-centric vision of the built environment.
 This duality was represented through the contrast of organic, textured surfaces alongside the clean, white walls reminiscent of contemporary art galleries — symbolising the modernist ideals that often separate humanity from nature.

 In addition to sustainability, the design was developed with modularity in mind, allowing for components to be easily dismantled and reused for touring after the exhibition closes -further extending their lifespan and reducing environmental impact.

-Msoma Architects embraces the interconnectedness of decarbonisation and decolonisation.
 Clay, a material traditionally associated with vernacular and indigenous architectures and often undervalued in contemporary design discourse, was deliberately chosen to challenge these perceptions.
-By elevating clay in this context, we aimed to destigmatise its use and highlight its potential within sustainable, contemporary architecture — acknowledging and honouring its historical and cultural significance.
+By elevating clay in this context, we aimed to destigmatise its use and highlight its potential within sustainable, contemporary architecture.

 Through this design, Msoma Architects invites visitors to reconsider their relationship with the natural world, recognising a more inclusive, interconnected future where human and non-human worlds coexist and thrive together.